 By the way, isolating myself includes isolating from people, because people are very strong inputs.
-This is why I tend to work with few people as possible.
+This is why I tend to work with as few people as possible.

 I constantly try to balance inputs and outputs to choose what to bring with me in my journey from what I just learned, and what not.

 Let me stress this: what we decide not to bring with us is as, if not more, important as the things we decide to retain.